 - Education.
 Take advantage of the comprehensive and relevant educational resources available at AvaTrade to fully understand the simplicity and effectiveness of the Ichimoku Cloud, an indicator widely considered as complex.

 - Multiple Assets.
-Apply the Ichimoku indicator on over 1,000 financial assets available at AvaTrade that include Currency Pairs, Stocks trading, Commodities, Indices and even Cryptocurrencies.
+Apply the Ichimoku indicator on over 1,000 financial assets available at AvaTrade that include Currency Pairs, Stocks trading, Commodities and Indices.